 - Consciously assisting another student to attain marks fraudulently

 - Improper use of technology such as using cell phones, PDA’s, cameras, internet, headphones, electronic translators, etc. when not authorized.

 The Internet was developed as a research tool and it has the potential to be a tremendous resource for students and teachers at all levels.
 The use of an assigned account must be in support of educational research and within the objectives and goals Gladstone.
 You must realize that you are personally responsible for this provision at all times when using the electronic information.

 Cell Phones, and Other Electronic Devices

-Student can access the “vsb-secured” wifi by using their student ID and password.
-Electronic devices (cell phones, IPods, PSPs etc…) are allowed at Gladstone subject to the following rules and regulations:
+Students can access the “vsb-secured” Wi-Fi by using their student ID and password.
+Electronic devices (cell phones, iPod, PSPs etc…) are allowed at Gladstone subject to the following rules and regulations:

 Appropriate use of electronic devices is guided by our Gladstone Code of Conduct – RESPECT.